Loonar ApS Data Processing Agreement

 Processor provides a hosted SaaS platform, Loonar, which supports Controller’s RFQ and proposal processes by storing, indexing and analysing Controller’s documents and related data, including through AI supported features such as requirement extraction, deviation analysis and technical clarifications.

-1. Categories of data subjects
+B.2 Categories of data subjects

 Depending on Controller’s use of the services, Personal Data may concern the following categories of data subjects: